Inist-CNRS/xpath-generator/readme.md

 ```

 ### Options

-  -h, --help                     output usage information
+  -h, --help                     //output usage information

-  -V, --version                  output the version number
+  -V, --version                  //output the version number

-  -a, --attributes               Will return all attributes & uniques values for all paths
+  -a, --attributes               //Will return all attributes & uniques values for all paths

-  -i, --input <path>             An xml input file
+  -i, --input <path>             //An xml input file

-  -f, --folder <path>            A folder containing xml files
+  -f, --folder <path>            //A folder containing xml files

-  -o, --output <path>            Generate files to specific path, default output is terminal
+  -o, --output <path>            //Generate files to specific path, default output is terminal

   -t, --type <tree/xpaths/both>  Type of format output, can be 'tree' 'xpaths' or 'both' for outputdir, 'tree' 'xpaths' for console

-##Use it as service :
+## Use xpath-generator as API :

 ```sh
 npm i -save xpath-generator
 ```